farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 If you feel like 12 actions to memorize is too much, you can reduce the list to 9 or even 6 actions.

-Reducing the number of actions also means that each action will cover more use-cases.
-Take that in consideration when choosing your action words.
+Reducing the number of actions also means that each action will cover more use.
+Take that into consideration when choosing your action words.

-Also think about the **maximum action rating** (default is 4) and the **starting number of action dots** (default is 7) character gets at the beginning of a game.
+Also think about the **maximum action rating** (default is 4) and the **number of action dots** (default is 7) each character gets at the beginning of a game.

 ## Hacking Momentum

-As mentioned in [**ealier**](momentum#momentum-dial), momentum is pretty much hackable by default because of the existence of the `momentum dial`.
+Momentum is pretty much hackable by default because of the existence of the `momentum dial`.

-When you start a new campaign, check if the default momentum dial feels good for you and your group.
+When you start a new campaign, check if the default `momentum dial` feels good for you and your group.

 Do you have a feeling that PCs gain momentum too often ?
 Or do you think that when it is gained, the amount gained should be more generous ?
 There is no golden hammer here, every story is different.